coldworld22/Skillbridge/docs/installation.md

 3. Rebuild and start the containers if they are running.
 4. Log in with an administrator account.
 5. Visit `http://localhost:5002/install` (or your domain's `/install`) and verify the page lists the prerequisite checks.

+   The prerequisite card now verifies that PostgreSQL is reachable using the credentials in `.env`, confirms SMTP settings (or acknowledges that `DISABLE_EMAILS=true` is set), checks that `APP_NAME` is defined, and ensures `backend/uploads/app` is writable for logo uploads.
+Address any failures the installer reports before continuing.

 Whether you run SkillBridge directly from the monorepo or from the packaged container image, the backend automatically serves the installer assets.
 During